Musleem-0014/Student-Profile-Generator/README.md

   - map() to generate formatted string descriptions for each student.
   - .forEach() to print those descriptions to the console in a clean format.

-Example Output
+Example Output:
-Kelechi Otugbuali is 28 years old and scored 85.
+- Kelechi Otugbuali is 28 years old and scored 85.
 He/She is taking: Maths, English.
-Muslim Ibrahim is 25 years old and scored 90.
+- Muslim Ibrahim is 25 years old and scored 90.
 He/She is taking: Physics, Chemistry.